Nagoya Grampus: Relegation and return (2016–2018)

 After a poor 2016 season, Grampus were relegated to J2 League for the first time in their history.
 Boško Gjurovski left his post as manager.
 On 4 January 2017, Yahiro Kazama was appointed as the club's new manager.
-On 3 December 2017, Grampus drew 0–0 against Avispa Fukuoka in the promotion playoff final, securing promotion back to J1 League at the first time of asking due to their higher regular season position than Avispa Fukuoka.
+On 3 December 2017, Nagoya Grampus drew 0–0 against Avispa Fukuoka in the promotion play-offs final, securing promotion back to J1 League at the first time of asking due to their higher regular season position than Avispa Fukuoka.